Skills for a Changing World — Latest Employer Requirements

 Soft skills are vital

-The OECD, in their Skills for 2030 learning framework, argue as follows:
+The OECD, in their Skills for 2030 conceptual learning framework, argue as follows:

 “Social and emotional skills, such as empathy, self-awareness, respect for others and the ability to communicate, are becoming essential as classrooms and workplaces become more ethnically, culturally and linguistically diverse.”